Omkar211202/Omkar_Notes/content/MBA/Macroeconomics.md

 ---
 ## Unemployment:

-- structural: tech changes replacing humans.
+- structural: technology changes replacing humans.
 - disguised: people acting as if working but not at optimal levels.
 - cyclical: business cycle.
-- seasonal: due to weather changes
+- seasonal: due to weather changes and seasons.
 - frictional: shifting jobs
 - voluntary: people opting out to work.